zeusmedina/cs-application-crawling-lab-codeU/README.md

 That's it for indexing new pages.

-The second part of the lab asked you to write `getCounts`, which takes a search term and returns a map from each URL where it appears to the number of times it appears there.
+The second part of the lab asked you to write `getCounts`, which takes a search term and returns a map from each URL where the term appears to the number of times it appears there.
 Here is our solution:

 ```java
 	public Map<String, Integer> getCounts(String term) {